Eric Cantor: Threats and campaign office incident

 After the passage of the health care reform bill in March 2010, Cantor reported that somebody had shot a bullet through a window of his campaign office in Richmond, Virginia.
 A spokesman for the Richmond police later stated that the bullet was not intentionally fired at Cantor's office, saying that it was instead random gunfire, as there were no signs outside the office identifying the office as being Cantor's.

 Cantor responded to this by saying that Democratic leaders in the House should stop "dangerously fanning the flames" by blaming Republicans for threats against House Democrats who voted for the health care legislation.

 Cantor also reported that he had received threatening e-mails related to the passage of the bill.
-In March 2010, Norman Leboon was arrested for making threats against Cantor and his family.
+In March 2010, a person was arrested for making threats against Cantor and his family.

-In 2011, Cantor received two threatening phone calls from Glendon Swift who left "screaming, profanity-laden messages [that] stated that he was going to destroy Cantor, rape his daughter and kill his wife."
-Swift was sentenced in April 2012 to 13 months in federal prison.
+In 2011, Cantor received two threatening phone calls from a person who left "screaming, profanity-laden messages [that] stated that he was going to destroy Cantor, rape his daughter and kill his wife."
+Glendon Swift plead guilty and was sentenced in April 2012 to 13 months in federal prison.